Psychology - Specialist in School Psychology

 - Factors that influenced your decision to enter a helping profession

-- Why did you select the specialist program in School Psychology?
+- Why you selected the specialist program in School Psychology

-- What are your expectations for professional training in school psychology?
+- Your expectations for professional training in school psychology

 The application process requires campus interviews.
 Selected applicants will be notified about the interview schedule.
 Travel and lodging expenses are the responsibility of the applicant.
 Skype interviews may be possible, under some circumstances, with approval from the program coordinator.